BakkerGames/GRIF/DAGS/SYNTAX.md

 @isnumberdata(key)

->Returns true if the data value for "key" is an integer number.
+>Returns true if the raw value for "key" is an integer number.

 @isscript(value)